gayathri-ms/guest-room-management/README.md

 ### DOWNLOAD AND SETUP
 * Step 1.
 Create a database in your local system using pgAdmin 4.30 or psql shell.
-* Step 2: Open [database.py](Backend/database.py).
-In the db_connect() function, change the values of the attributes to match the databse you created in step 1.
+* Step 2: Open [Backend/database.py](Backend/database.py).
+In the db_connect() function, change the values of the attributes to match the database you created in step 1.
-* Step 3: Open [Schema.sql](Database/Schema.sql) and run in pgAdmin 4.30 under the database you created or using psql shell to create the database schema in your database.
-After that, run the sequences in [Sequence.sql](Database/Sequence.sql) and trigger in [Trigger.sql](Database/Trigger.sql) under the created database.
+* Step 3: Open [Database/Schema.sql](Database/Schema.sql) and run in pgAdmin 4.30 under the database you created or using psql shell to create the database schema in your database.
+After that, run the sequences in [Database/Sequence.sql](Database/Sequence.sql) and triggers in [Database/Trigger.sql](Database/Trigger.sql) under the created database.
 Make sure to follow the comments for guidelines in the files.
 This completes setting the database up.
-* Step 5: (OPtional) The user can add few required data on their own in the tables using psql or pgAdmin 4.30
+* Step 4: (Optional) The user can add a few required data on their own in the tables using psql or pgAdmin 4.30.
-* Step 4: Run Python 3 in your computer shell.
-Under that, open [server.py](Backend/server.py) using the appropriate commands.
+* Step 5: Run Python 3 in your computer shell.
+Under that, open [Backend/server.py](Backend/server.py) using the appropriate commands.
 This connects the backend to the database.